 Figure 3: LibreOffice Start Center

-Starting from an existing document
+Opening an existing document before starting LibreOffice

-You can start LibreOffice by double-clicking the filename of an ODF document in a file manager such as Windows Explorer.
+You can start LibreOffice by double-clicking the filename of an ODF document on the desktop, or in a file manager such as Windows Explorer or the Mac’s Finder.
 The appropriate component of LibreOffice will start and the document will be loaded.

-If Microsoft Office is installed on your computer and you have associated Microsoft Office file types with LibreOffice, when you double-click on the file:
+If you do not have Microsoft Office installed on your computer, or if Microsoft Office is installed and you have associated Microsoft Office file types with LibreOffice, then when you double-click on the following files, they open in LibreOffice:

-For a Word file (*.doc or *.docx), it opens in Writer.
+A Word file (*.doc or *.docx) opens in Writer.

-For an Excel file (*.xls or *.xlsx), it opens in Calc.
+An Excel file (*.xls or *.xlsx) opens in Calc.

-For a PowerPoint file (*.ppt or *.pptx), it opens in Impress.
+A PowerPoint file (*.ppt or *.pptx) opens in Impress.

 If you did not associate the file types and Microsoft Office is installed on your computer, then when you double-click on a Microsoft Office file, it opens using the appropriate Microsoft Office component.